 Pete’s Place only.

-Canoe rentals are available on first-come, first-served basis for campers.
+Canoe rentals are available, reservations are recommended; non-reserved canoes are available on first-come, first-served basis for campers.
 Check at the Park Office for more information.